hetalang/heta-specifications/docs/classes.md

      k1 @Const; // This does not throw an error at this stage k1 = 1;    // Adding the required property completes the definition to avoid errors
      ```
-   - The required properties may be skipped if the compartment belongs to the [`abstract namespace`](./namespaces)
+   - The required properties may be skipped if the component belongs to an [`abstract namespace`](./namespaces)
      because the this step is not applied for them.
    - Example: You can skip the required properties for the `Species` class if the compartment belongs to the abstract namespace.
      ```heta